konflux-ci/architecture/architecture/multi-platform-controller.md

 Note that this failed list is per `TaskRun`, there is no global tracking of the health of the hosts.
 This means that if a host is down it will potentially be retried many times, however when it comes back up it will be in service immediately.

+*Dynamic Pool*

+The controller uses a pool of VMs in a similar way to how a static Host Pool is allocated.
+When it runs out of execution slots within the pool it allocates new VMs up to the given `max-instances` limit.

+VMs are kept in the pool up to the amount of minutes defined by the `max-age` configuration option.
+Beyond that no new tasks are scheduled to those VMs, and when they become idle, they are de-allocated.

+The controller does not maintain any state about the VM pool, instead it reconstructs it in-memory as needed.
+The controller tells different pools apart within the cloud provider's API by using the `instance-tag` option, therefore its important to define a different value for each dynamic pool.

 ### One Time Passwords

 Putting an SSH key directly into a secret opens up a potential security issue, where a user could steal this key, connect to a virtual machine, and compromise a build.
 Our existing tamper protections cannot detect this case.

-For our existing builds currently it would be possible for an admin to push a bad image, or run a bad task, however this would fail the enterprise contract.

-To avoid this the Multi Platform Controller is going to move to a One Time Password approach to managing SSH keys.
-Instead of the multi platform controller creating a secret with an SSH key, instead it will create a one time password and add this to the secret.
+To avoid this the Multi Platform Controller is leveraging a One Time Password approach to managing SSH keys.
+Instead of the multi platform controller creating a secret with an SSH key, it creates a one time password and adds this to the secret.
 This secret can then be exchanged exactly once for an SSH key.

 If an attacker reads the secret and gains access the VM the task will immediately fail as it will not be able to access the VM.

-#### One Time Password Service

-The one time password service will be a HTTP based service that provides two endpoints, one to accept a password + OTP pair combo, and another to serve the keypair when provided with the password.

-There will be a single OTP service per cluster, which will be secured via HTTPS.

 ### Clean Up

 When the `TaskRun` is completed then the user is removed from the remote host via a cleanup task.

+## One Time Password Service

+The one time password service is a HTTP based service that provides two endpoints, one to accept a private key and return a OTP, and another to serve the private key when provided with the OTP.

+There is a single OTP service per cluster, which is be secured via HTTPS.

 ## Host Requirements